abinit/abinit/doc/tutorial/compilation.md

 ----------------------------------------------------------------------
 ```

-Let's have a look at the MPI executables we've just installed in $HOME/local/bin:
+Let's have a look at the MPI executables we have just installed in $HOME/local/bin:

 ```sh
 ls $HOME/local/bin/mpi*